VETERAN OWNED COMPANY | EMAIL FOR MILITARY DISCOUNT OF 25% OFF

 Grow Tips/Fruiting Conditions

-Rule of thumb to full pin sets and flushes is mostly genetics and only a small bit of ideal perfect fruiting conditions.
+The rule of thumb to full pin sets and flushes is mostly genetics and only a small bit of ideal perfect fruiting conditions.
 70% Genetics.
 30% Perfect Conditions.
-Genetics (like most things) always plays a huge roll in large harvest.

 Mushrooms need little light to fruit.
 A large range of light sources can be used.
 Indirect lighting from a window will work.
 You don’t want direct light from the sun or a high watt grow light.
 I enjoy the results of a 6500Kelvin LED.
 I have had the strips and bars and they all do well.
 Fluorescent and compact fluorescent bulbs will work too.
-Preferably, 100-125 watt, 900 lumens.
+Depending on how far the light is away, 6-100 watt 6500K LED will work.

 When using indirect sunlight, the light cycle will produce mushrooms any time of the year, as long as the temperatures and humidity are on point.
 I recommend running a timer set to 12 hours lights on/12 hours lights off with artificial lighting.